-Finally, in fiscal 2015, we made significant progress in establishing a strong employee engagement platform that delivers a powerful and differentiated workplace experience, allowing us to be recognized as best employer in all the major geographies in which we do business.
+In fiscal 2016, we made significant progress in establishing a strong employee engagement platform that delivers a powerful and differentiated workplace experience allowing us to be recognized as best employer in all the major geographies in which we do business.
+We also implemented structured people engagement initiatives built around career enablement, rewards and recognition, social engagement and team member social media initiatives resulting in Virtusa's annualized attrition for FY16 being lower than the largest companies in our industry, and an annualized top talent attrition of less than 10%, which is comparable with industry best-in-class.
 We have also invested significantly in building leadership skills within the organization.
-I am proud to announce that we are able to fill 60% of our leadership requirements with internal candidates, reflecting the leadership strength that will allow us to execute to our aggressive business growth plans.
+I am proud to announce that we are able to fill 75% of our leadership requirements with internal candidates, reflecting the leadership strength that will allow us to execute to our aggressive business growth plans.